25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Architectural_Patterns.md

 - Enums or Smart Enums

-- Custom Guards: Simple validators to make sure the system is in a consistent state.
+- Custom Guards: Simple validators to make sure the system is in a consistent state

 ## References